Canada-Israel relations

 Operations

 Canada is committed to supporting peace and security for Israel and the region.
-The Canadian Armed Forces contribute to three multinational missions to this end: supporting security assistance to the Palestinian Authority through the United States Security Coordinator for Israel and the Palestinian Authority; implementing the security provisions of the Egyptian-Israel Treaty of Peace through the Multinational Force and Observers mission based in the Sinai Peninsula; and contributing to the United Nations Truce Supervision Organization which monitors compliance with respect to both the United Nations Disengagement Observer Force in the Golan Heights and the United Nations Interim Force in Lebanon.
+The Canadian Armed Forces contribute to three multinational missions to this end: supporting security assistance to the Palestinian Authority through the Office of the Security Coordinator for Israel and the Palestinian Authority; implementing the security provisions of the Egyptian-Israel Treaty of Peace through the Multinational Force and Observers mission based in the Sinai Peninsula; and contributing to the United Nations Truce Supervision Organization which monitors compliance with respect to both the United Nations Disengagement Observer Force in the Golan Heights and the United Nations Interim Force in Lebanon.

 Partnerships and organizations